Every pregnancy is different.

-The most important thing is for your baby to arrive into a healthy environment.
+The most important thing is for your baby to arrive in a healthy environment.
 If you are stressed because of your toddler running and you need a nap, well, unfortunately it sounds like you’re going to have to suck it up.

 Otherwise, take note that you may be prone to more complications.
 The Center for Disease Control and Prevention and the Mayo Clinic both suggest that the optimal time to wait between births is at least eighteen months.
 Research shows pre-term birth, low birth weight, and even growth restriction are three of the things you might need to worry about if you’re having a second child very soon after your first.
 This according to Doctor Brasner – she says that because your body hasn’t had enough time to recover from the physical and nutritional burden of your first pregnancy, complications could arise.